Venus Williams: 2019: Continued struggles, out of top 50

 Williams began her 2019 season with an exhibition match against Serena at the Mubadala World Tennis Championship, which she won in the match tiebreak.
 Williams then played in the ASB Classic in Auckland, where she was seeded sixth.
 She defeated Victoria Azarenka and Lauren Davis, before losing in the quarterfinals to Bianca Andreescu in three sets.
-Unseeded at the Australian Open, Williams defeated Mihaela Buzarnescu and Alizé Cornet, both in three sets, to set up a meeting with the topseeded Simona Halep in the third round.
+Unseeded at the Australian Open, Williams defeated Mihaela Buzărnescu and Alizé Cornet, both in three sets, to set up a meeting with the topseeded Simona Halep in the third round.
 Williams lost to Halep in two sets.

 Ranked 36th and unseeded at Indian Wells, Williams started with a win over Andrea Petkovic, before coming back from a set and a double break down to beat the third seed Petra Kvitová in the second round.
 This was Williams's first top five win since the 2017 WTA Finals.
 She then defeated Christina McHale and Mona Barthel to advance to her third straight Indian Wells quarterfinal, where she lost to the eighth seed and eventual runner-up, Angelique Kerber.

 Ranked 43rd as she entered the Miami Open, Williams beat Dalila Jakupović, Suarez Navarro and Daria Kasatkina, all in straight sets, before falling again to third ranked Simona Halep in the fourth round.

 Williams started her clay-court season as a wildcard at the Italian Open where she defeated Elise Mertens in a third set tiebreak (after three hours of play) to set up a second round match with her sister Serena.
 Due to a left knee injury, however, Serena was forced to withdraw from the match.
 Williams then fell to eventual runner-up Johanna Konta in the third round in straight sets.
 She subsequently fell to the ninth seed, Elina Svitolina, in the French Open first round, her second year in a row failing to win a match at the French Open.